Maxway CRT: Improving the Robustness of the Model-X Inference

 In our approach, the test statistic depends on $\Z$ only through some low-dimensional $g(\Z)$ and $h(\Z)$ given $\x$ and $\by$.
 This restriction is technically similar to the distilled CRT (dCRT) proposed by \cite{liu2020fast}.
-Their purpose is to reduce the computation burden of the CRT.
-The dCRT first distills the information about $\x\mid\Z$ and $\y\mid\Z$ into some low-dimensional functions of $\Z$.
-Then, it constructs the test statistic with the distilled data (and $\by,\x$) to avoid refitting any high dimensional models and thus speedup the resampling procedure.
-As is shown by extensive simulation studies in \cite{liu2020fast} and theoretical power analysis in \cite{katsevich2020theoretical}, restricting to test statistic of the form $T(\by,\x,g(\Z),h(\Z))$ in the CRT preserves the high power of the original CRT in most common setups like linear, nonlinear, and hierarchical interaction relationships between $X$ and $Y$ given $Z$.
+Their purpose is to reduce the computation burden of the CRT. dCRT first distills the information about $\x\mid\Z$ and $\y\mid\Z$ into some low-dimensional functions of $\Z$.
+Then, it constructs the test statistic with the distilled data (and $\by,\x$) to avoid refitting any high dimensional models and thus speed up the resampling procedure. {\darkred As was shown by extensive simulation studies in \cite{liu2020fast} and asymptotic power analysis in \cite{katsevich2020theoretical} and \cite{wang2020power}, restricting to test statistic of the form $T(\by,\x,g(\Z),h(\Z))$ in the CRT preserves the high power of the original CRT in most common setups like partially linear and hierarchical interaction relationships between $X$ and $Y$ given $Z$.
 In Section \ref{sec:discuss}, we discuss on the relationship between our approach and the dCRT, as well as the implication of the above-mentioned power studies on the performance of our approach. }